mlrun/mlrun/docs/serving/use-cases.md

 (apply to a specific step).

 Specify which step is the responder (returns the HTTP response) using the `step.respond()` method.
-If the responder is not specified, the graph is be non-blocking.
+If the responder is not specified, the graph is non-blocking.

 ```python
 # use built-in storey class or our custom Echo class to create and link Task steps